Experiences

 Since 2020: Cloud Detection & Response

 GCP is a planet-wide cloud infrastructure that powers millions of projects across hundreds of thousands of customers.
-It is constantly under attack from attackers ranging from script kiddies to state actors.
-I am responsible for building the layers of threat detection that identify malicious activity across GCP and stop it from spreading.
+It is constantly under attack from attackers ranging from inexperienced script kiddies to sophisticated state actors.
+I am responsible for building the layers of threat detection that identify malicious activity across GCP, to stop threats from spreading.

-• Created and executed on the multi-year cloud detection strategy and roadmap for GCP and Alphabet
+• Created and executed the multi-year threat detection strategy of GCP

 • Aligned detection & response with GCP's top goals of providing the most secure cloud, partnered with VPs and GMs on funding and reporting

-• Established engineering velocity for a planet-wide threat detection pipelines processing hundreds of rules across exabytes of logs
+• Established engineering velocity for planet-wide threat detection pipelines processing thousands of rules across exabytes of logs

-• Sustained operational efficiency on first-level alert triaging and escalation in 24/7 follow-the-sun setting
+• Sustained security investigations operational efficiency in 24/7 follow-the-sun setting

 Mozilla